Lesson 3: p5.js Serial In

 Learning p5.js

-After conquering the OLED display and graphics rendering, p5.js will feel both familiar and infinitely more expressive and accessible.
+After conquering the OLED display and graphics rendering, p5.js will feel both familiar and infinitely more expressive.
 Processing (for Java) and p5.js (for JavaScript) are some of our favorite programming environments, and we can’t wait to share p5.js with you!

-There are some amazing p5.js learning resources on the web.
-So, rather than replicate them, we’ll simply share them with you!
+There are some amazing learning resources on the web.
+Rather than replicate them, we share them here:

 You can develop p5.js projects either in the online editor or in your favorite web dev environment.
-If you’re going to dev locally, we strongly recommend VS Code.
-We often switch between using the online editor—to sketch out or easily share quick ideas—and VSCode for larger or more complicated projects.
+For local development, we strongly recommend VS Code.
+We often switch between the online editor—for quick sketches and easy sharing—and VSCode for larger or more complicated projects.

 Setting up p5.js in VSCode

-We used Visual Studio Code (VS Code) in our previous lesson.
-So, by now hopefully you’ve downloaded VSCode and installed the Live Server extension.
+We used Visual Studio Code in our previous lesson.
+By now, you should have VSCode installed with the Live Server extension.
 If not, follow these instructions and do so now!

 Using a p5.js VSCode extension